Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Make red bean paste.

-You do this by cooking red beans or azuki
+You do this by cooking red beans or azuki.

-and blend with coconut oil and sugar.
+Blend with coconut oil and sugar.

-Place another pie crust on and seal.
+place another pie crust on and seal.

 Press coarse sugar into the pie crust.

-Kel, you've nailed it.
+I've nailed it.

 Thank you so much.